bocchino/fprime/Svc/DpManager/docs/sdd.md

 1. `numSuccessfulAllocations`: The number of successful buffer allocations.

-1. `numFailedAllocations: The number of failed buffer allocations.
+1. `numFailedAllocations`: The number of failed buffer allocations.

 1. `numDataProducts`: The number of data products handled.